-The Spanish built the Santuario Nuestra Señora de los Remedios church on top of a massive pyramid called Tlachihualtepetl (which means “artificial hill” in the native Nahuatl language).
+There are around 40 churches in the town of Cholula, Mexico, however, one quite literally stands above the rest.
+The Spanish built the Santuario Nuestra Señora de los Remedios church is located on top of a massive pyramid called Tlachihualtepetl (which means “artificial hill” in the native Nahuatl language).
 The temple was so overgrown when the Spanish got there that they claimed they thought it was just a hill, not one of the most important indigenous spiritual centers.

-Never mind that the Tlachihualtepetl temple (which our Lonely Planet guidebook calls Tepanapa for some reason) is so big that the folks at the Guiness Book of World Records calls it “the largest pyramid as well as the largest monument ever constructed anywhere in the world, with a total volume estimated at over 4.45 million cubic meters.”
+Never mind that the Tlachihualtepetl temple (which our Lonely Planet guidebook calls Tepanapa for some reason) is so big that the folks at the Guinness Book of World Records calls it “the largest pyramid as well as the largest monument ever constructed anywhere in the world, with a total volume estimated at over 4.45 million cubic meters.”

-Or at least that used to be how you got into the archaeological complex.
-When we were there the tunnel was closed for repairs and had been for a year.
+Or at least that used to be how you got into the archaeological complex…When we were there the tunnel was closed for repairs and had been for a year.
 The woman selling tickets to the site did not exude hopefulness when asked about the likelihood of the dramatic tunnel entrance re-opening anytime soon.
-The only good news is that while the tunnel is closed the site is free.
+The only good news was that while the tunnel was closed the site was free.

-After touring the ruins we sat down at one of the bars nearby and had a cold beer and a bag of chapulines–fried, salted and spiced tiny grasshoppers.
+After touring the ruins we sat down at one of the bars nearby and had a cold beer and a bag of chapulines–fried, salted, and spiced tiny grasshoppers.
 They are crunchy and salty and quite tasty.
 It’s also a fitting snack since images of grasshoppers are a feature of the archaeological site and a ubiquitous snack in Cholula.

-We did not visit ALL of the churches in Cholula, but we did tour a couple more including the Tonantzintla church where the ceilings and most surfaces inside the church are encrusted with elaborate decorations featuring brown-skinned angels.
+We did not visit all of the churches in Cholula, but we did tour a couple more including the Tonantzintla church where the ceilings and most surfaces inside the church are encrusted with elaborate decorations featuring brown-skinned angels.

 We arrived at San Francisco Acatepec church as the congregation was preparing for baptisms.
-Streamers were up, the cleaning ladies were out in force and an artist was putting the finishing touches on sand and glitter “paintings” covering the floor from the door to the altar.
+Streamers were up, the cleaning ladies were out in force ,and an artist was putting the finishing touches on sand and glitter “paintings” covering the floor from the door to the altar.